Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Introduction

+with conditions \eqref{HomBc}.
+The cell problems and effective tensors $\A^{\hom}$, $\B^{\hom}$, $\mathbb{C}^{\hom}$ are the same in both regimes.
+The convective and advective terms in \eqref{LHomStr01} are each proportional to $\sqrt{\lambda}$, which sets the strength of the coupling between interfacial dynamics and the macroscopic flow.
+Finally, Theorem~\ref{Th04} establishes convergence of the microscopic free energy to the homogenized energy, which satisfies an analogous dissipation law.

-In summary, we establish a rigorous periodic homogenization result for a fully time-dependent Navier--Stokes--Cahn--Hilliard system with (i) variable viscosity depending on the microscopic geometry, (ii) a non-conservative source term $G(\phi^\e)$, (iii) Navier slip with zero tangential stress on the solid inclusions, and (iv) a perforated, periodically oscillating pore geometry.
-A key novelty of this work is that we first prove the existence of weak solutions for such a system, and then derive homogenized models that depend on the asymptotic strength of capillarity $\lambda$.
-The different homogenized systems are given by: \begin{itemize} \item for $\lambda=0$ (vanishing capillarity regime), the limit model is of SCH type, with no macroscopic convective or advective terms; in this regime capillary forcing is too weak to generate macroscopic transport through interfacial effects; \item for $\lambda\in(0,+\infty)$ (balanced regime), the limit model is of Navier--Stokes--Cahn--Hilliard type, in which the macroscopic velocity satisfies a momentum balance containing nonlinear convection and phase advection with strength proportional to $\sqrt{\lambda}$; in this regime capillarity competes with viscosity and interface motion can induce appreciable flows. \end{itemize} Our results extend the existing homogenization theory for diffuse-interface models, which typically either assumes conservation of the spatial mean of the order parameter or imposes no-slip boundary conditions on the fluid--solid interface.
+In summary, this paper gives a rigorous periodic homogenization result for a time-dependent Navier--Stokes--Cahn--Hilliard system with (i) variable viscosity depending on the microscopic geometry, (ii) a non-conservative source term $G(\phi^\e)$, (iii) Navier-slip (free-slip) conditions on the solid inclusions, and (iv) a perforated, periodically oscillating pore geometry.
+We first prove existence of weak solutions for this system, and then derive homogenized models depending on the asymptotic capillarity strength $\lambda$.
+For $\lambda=0$, the limit decouples completely into a linear Stokes system for $(\Uh,\tilde p)$ and a Cahn--Hilliard system with source term $G$ for $(\phi,\mu)$: capillary forcing vanishes at the macroscopic scale, and hydrodynamics and phase separation evolve independently.
+For $\lambda\in(0,+\infty)$, the limit is a genuine NSCH system, with convective and advective coupling proportional to $\sqrt{\lambda}$.
+These results extend existing homogenization theory for diffuse-interface models, which typically assumes either conservation of the spatial mean of the order parameter or no--slip conditions on the fluid--solid interface.